 Thus, an entity that requires a trademark will necessarily have to indicate the classes corresponding to the goods and/or services it wishes to protect.

 You can consult the complete Nice Classification list here.

 Why is the Nice Classification important?

-Considering that approximately 150 PTOs around the world apply the Nice Classification, the identification of classes at an early stage becomes a critical step in order to proceed with the trademark application.
+Considering that approximately 150 PTOs around the world apply the Nice Classification, determining the classes at an early stage becomes a critical step in order to proceed with the trademark application.

 The Nice classes influence the costs of registering trademarks, since the official fees vary according to the number of classes.
 Our consulting service will, in that sense, be useful for the proper identification of relevant classes and of the costs expected when registering a trademark.

-In addition, this classification is used by many countries around the world, something which not only facilitates the internationalization of your trademark, but also reduces any translation costs related to your protected goods and/or services.
+In addition, since this classification is used by many countries around the world, something which not only facilitates the internationalization of your trademark, but also reduces any translation costs related to your protected goods and/or services.

 What is the difference between mono-class and multi-class systems?

 Some countries provide in their legislation that each international class of goods or services corresponds to one trademark.
 This makes it necessary to submit a different trademark application for each international class identified.
 These jurisdictions are therefore known as mono-class systems.

-Other jurisdictions state that a trademark may be registered in various classes through a single application, thus forming a multi-class system.
+Other jurisdictions state that a trademark may be registered in more than one class through a single application, thus forming a multi-class system.